ChunghanYi/wireguard-c/README.md

 ## How to build
 $ __./build_wg.sh__
 ## How to run
+Caution: You must modify the etc/wireguard.conf file before executing the command.
 $ cd src <br>
 * debug mode <br>
 $ __sudo ./wireguard -d /etc/wireguard.conf__ <br>